myrual/mixin-network-snapshot-golang/README.md

 ## How to
-#### Create payment request
+#### Accept cryptocurrency payment
-Make a unique string, and setup the callback url.
-The program will visit the callback URL if client pay to the deposit address.
-The callback will be expired if 60 mihutes if you give expiredafter 60, the callback will always work if you give it a ZERO
+To accept bitcoin or eos payment, developer need to call localhost:8080/payment by http POST,  with parameter in body.
+An unique string, a callback url and an expired timer should be in body.
+The unique string can be anything like uuid.
+Callback url will be visited by the program when your client paid to you.
+The callback mechanism will be expired if 60 minutes if you give expiredafter 60, the callback will always work if you give it a ZERO.

-Example:
+Following curl is an example:
 ```shell
 curl -d '{"reqid":"value8", "callback":":9090/", "expiredafter":60}' -H "Content-Type: application/json" 127.0.0.1:8080/payment
 ```
+The command just tell the program to create a payment address for an unique string "value8", visit localhost:9090/ when user paid in 60 minutes.

 the result of the command will be
 ```json
 {"Reqid":"value8","Payment_methods":[{"Name":"XLM","PaymentAddress":"","PaymentAccount":"GD77JOIFC622O5HXU446VIKGR5A5HMSTAUKO2FSN5CIVWPHXDBGIAG7Y","PaymentMemo":"3f8db42022b5bc32"},{"Name":"EOS","PaymentAddress":"","PaymentAccount":"eoswithmixin","PaymentMemo":"302c37ebff05ccf09dd7296053d1924a"},{"Name":"ETH","PaymentAddress":"0x365DA43BC7B22CD4334c3f35eD189C8357D4bEd6","PaymentAccount":"","PaymentMemo":""}],"Payment_records":null,"Balance":null}
 ```

-You need to show the content in Payment_methods to your client.
+Your client need value in Payment_methods.
+There three payment methods in the example.

-There are two types of payment:
+There are two types of payment method:
 1. Bitcoin/Ethereum style: PaymentAddress is not empty, PaymentAccount and PaymentMemo are all empty.
-You show Ethererum Name and PaymentAddress to your clients, they just need to transfer token to the address
+You just  show Ethererum Name and PaymentAddress to your clients, they just need to transfer token to the address.
 2. EOS/Stellar style: PaymentAddress is empty, PaymentAccount and PaymentMemo are not empty.
-You need to show Asset Name and both of PaymentAccount and PaymentMemo to user, and remind user need to input BOTH of PaymentAccount and PaymentMemo are required, transfer asset to PaymentAccount without memo is a common mistake, and can not be reverted.
+You need to show Asset Name and both of PaymentAccount and PaymentMemo to user, and remind user need to input BOTH of PaymentAccount and PaymentMemo.
+Transfer asset to PaymentAccount without memo is a common mistake, and it can not be reverted because current Mixin Network limitation.

-#### Get payment status
+#### Query payment status
-fetch the payment status by insert paramter in url
+fetch the payment status by visit localhost:8080/payment with parameter reqid

 Example:
 ```shell